Who would have ever thought a virtual birthday party would become the “in” thing? Not just that, a necessity for many in the 2020s.

 Make sure in the hour before your party is due to begin:

 - Your internet connection is working.

 - Your “meeting” is set up on your laptop or computer ready to go.

 - Decorate the background of your room for some fun.

 - Make sure you are in a well-lit position of the house.

 - You have materials ready for any games.

 - Send parents a last-minute reminder to parents with the login link and any passwords.

 - Keep another device spare that’s NOT being used for the call so you can answer any connection questions or concerns.

-Remember the birthday celebrant will be on camera, so no excuse to not to get prettied up still!
+Remember the birthday celebrant will be on camera, so no excuse not to get prettied up still!
 In fact, why not make it a dress-up theme?
-Or if it’s in the evening, all dress up in your favourite PJ’s?
+Or if it’s in the evening, all dress up in your favorite PJ’s?